Chehalis, Washington: Sports

 Two parks within the city limits, Recreation and Stan Hedwall Parks, are used for a variety of W.F.
 West High School sports competitions and for tournaments involving high schools within Lewis County.
+The high school hosted a preseason exhibition game between the Portland Trail Blazers and the Seattle SuperSonics in 1970, marking the beginning of the I-5 Rivalry.